theblitlabs/parity-client/README.md

 2. **Connection Issues**

-   - Ensure your Ethereum RPC URL is correct and accessible
+   - Ensure your Filecoin RPC URL is correct and accessible
    - Check your internet connection
    - Verify your firewall settings